esarqasmi/mousemoverecorder/README.md

 Mouse Move Recorder

-User Codeigniter Framework and simple Jquery technique to record and render the mousemoves on screen
+Uses Codeigniter Framework and simple jQuery technique to record and render the mousemoves on screen

-Includes Database to save the records to display on outpage
+Includes Database to save the records to display on output page

 Demo URL  http://danubeproperties.co.uk/assignment/positionrecorder/